-Deliya Banda Wesley, PhD, MPH, is a research scientist in the Health Services Research Network at MedStar Health Research Institute.
-In addition, she is an assistant professor in the Biomedical Scholar Track at Georgetown University School of Medicine.
+Deliya Banda Wesley, PhD, MPH, is the Scientific Director for Health Equity Research in the Healthcare Delivery Research Network at MedStar Health Research Institute.
+She is also an assistant professor at Georgetown University School of Medicine.

-Dr. Wesley is a health equity scientist with expertise in health disparities and patient-level factors that impact communication and influence health decision-making.
-Her work has focused on the unique cultural and contextual factors impacting how racial and ethnic minorities access and utilize health services.
+Dr. Wesley has expertise in health disparities and patient-level factors that impact communication and influence health decision-making.
+Her research focuses on the unique cultural and contextual factors impacting how racial and ethnic minorities access and utilize health services, with a focus on how patient-facing digital technologies can be optimized for use among the underserved.
 She is interested in adapting health information technologies to address the unique needs of vulnerable populations, especially racial and ethnic minorities and those with limited literacy.
 Dr. Wesley is passionate about using research to improve health outcomes and foster health equity.